BohdanHnatiuk/haproxy-project/README.md

     a. http "/healthz" endpoint returning" HTTP 200 OK "for haproxy healthchecks;<br>
     b. the http "/" endpoint returning content with "container id" allows distinguishing the container from which it is served.<br>

-When querying localhost: 9090 on the local machine, the output will be from backend1.
-In the case of the backend1 stops, the haproxy should serve the content from backend2.
-After picking up the backend1 again, traffic should be served from backend1 again.

 ## Tech Stack
 * Docker-compose
 * HAPROXY